 Merit Scholarships cover 100% of tuition fees and continue to be granted until the recipient’s graduation, as long as the scholar achieves in the 10% higher score in his class and has excellent conduct.
 At the end of each academic year, the continuation of the scholarship is re-examined.

-In the event that the family is in need of financial aid, there is the possibility of awarding an additional amount for the transportation fees as well as up to 1,500 euros to cover the cost of books and other educational expenses.
+In the event that the family is in need of financial aid, there is the possibility of awarding an additional amount of the transportation fees as well as up to 1,500 euros to cover the cost of books and other educational expenses (upon submitting a relevant form and all the necessary documents).

 Parents do not need to apply for Merit Scholarships.
 They are awarded to students who have excelled, based on their cumulative score.